THOMAS M. M. HEMY (1852-1937) - PAGE 21

 I am sure that in due course a better image of this visually interesting work will be located.

-The magnificent painting below is also, I am advised, by Peter Belas.
+The magnificent painting below is also, I am advised, by Peter Bilas.
 It depicts 'The Birkenhead steaming into False Bay near Simonstown on the day before she was wrecked.'
+And was painted in or about 1980.
 A larger version of the image is available by clicking the image.
-We thank a friend of the site for providing this fine image of a print in his collection.
+We thank Gavin Clackworthy for providing this fine image of the work.

 8) The following print (I show it enlarged) was sold via e-Bay in Mar.
 2012.
 Stated to be a print/plate from 'Quiver' from 1899/1900 with an overall size including margins of 10 x 6.5 in.
 (25 x 16 cm.), a page from a book, printed on normal weight paper.
 The print (e-Bay listing here), sold on Mar.
 25, 2012 for GBP 7.80 or U.S. $12.45.
 It would seem that there was a related text published in 'Quiver' - possibly on page 340 of the issue but I may well have read that page # incorrectly.